-- Employers may delay the payment of Social Security on wages paid during 2020 with half of the amount deferred payable by December 31, 2021 and the balance payable by December 31, 2022. - Self-employed individuals can similarly delay the payment of 50% of their self-employment taxes related to Social Security. - Under certain circumstances employers may be eligible for a refundable credit against the employer's share of Social Security taxes, equal to 50% of the qualified wages paid to each employee in 2020.
+- Employers may delay the payment of Social Security on wages paid during 2020 with half of the amount deferred payable by December 31, 2021 and the balance payable by December 31, 2022. - Self-employed individuals can similarly delay the payment of 50% of their self-employment taxes related to Social Security. - Employers receiving loan forgiveness under the Payroll Protection Loan provisions of the CARES Act will not be able to take advantage of the foregoing provisions. - Under certain circumstances employers may be eligible for a refundable credit against the employer's share of Social Security taxes, equal to 50% of the qualified wages paid to each employee in 2020.
 The term "qualified wages" includes payments for "qualified health care expenses."
 "Qualified wages" are capped at \$10,000 per employee. - Employer's taking Payroll Protection Loans under 7(a) of the Small Business Act are not eligible for this credit.